DeviationTX/deviation-manual/source/ch_model.rst

    **Src**: The input source controlling this mixer.

    **Curve**: The function applied to the input to generate the output.
-See section 8.2.9 Available Curves for more info.
-Depending on curve-type, pressing curve may display the curve editor (see 8.2.10 Curve Editing).
+See section :ref:`available-curves` for more info.
+Depending on curve-type, pressing curve may display the curve editor (see :ref:`curve-editing`).

    **Scale**: A multiplicative scalar that is applied after the Curve to control the output range.